Arguably the best water flosser available today.

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Waterpik Professional.
 If I have missed something, let me know in the comments.

 If you want more detail, you can read my full Waterpik review further down the page.

 1. Is there anything drastically wrong with this water flosser

 No, definitely not.

 It is one of the best countertop units available today and there is very little I can fault with it.

 2. Which other water flossers should I consider?

-If you are looking for a countertop water flosser, then truthfully I think there is little reason to really consider any others, because the Aquarius is so good.
+If you are looking for a countertop water flosser, then truthfully I think there is little reason to really consider any others, because the Ultra Professional is so good.

 3. Where is the best place to buy the WP-660 by Waterpik?